- Publishing Policies

 Bibliographies of Fellows’ publications are included in 'Supplementary Material'.

-Critical appraisals of recently published books (and other media) on the history of science in Australia and the southwest Pacific, commissioned by the Book Review Editor.
+Critical appraisals of recently published books (and other media) on the history of science in Australia, New Zealand and the southwest Pacific, commissioned by the Book Review Editor.

-A list of print and digital publications on the history of science in Australia and the southwest Pacific arranged by subject.
+A list of print and digital publications on the history of science in Australia, New Zealand and the southwest Pacific arranged by subject.

 Make the title concise and informative.
 It should contain the main keywords but additional keywords may also be suggested.
 An abridged title, for use as a running head, should also be provided.